DavidWeiss2/linear-vscode-issues/README.md

 After cloning the repo, use `yarn` to install all the package dependencies.

-In VS Code you change the code and run the extension in a separate app window to test with F5 (Run > Start Debugging).
+In VS Code you can change the code and run the extension in a separate app window to test with F5 (Run > Start Debugging).

 ### Publishing

-To publish a new version of the extension, first install the [vsce](https://www.npmjs.com/package/vsce) package, that is used to build VS Code extension packages.
+To publish a new version of the extension, first install the [vsce](https://www.npmjs.com/package/vsce) package, which is used to build VS Code extension packages.

 ```bash
 npm i -g vsce